-NHS NSS Practitioner Services monitor and verify payments made to ophthalmic practices.
+NHS NSS Practitioner Services monitor and verify payments made to optometry practices.
 This is part of the routine audit process of NHS Boards, to make sure public money is being spent appropriately.
 This includes contacting a sample of patients to confirm that a service has been provided.
 By carrying out these checks, we are able to establish the accuracy of claims made by practices.

 It must be stressed that these checks are routine and do not imply that anyone has done anything wrong.

 You may receive a letter from NHS NSS Practitioner Services asking you to confirm certain details of the treatment you received.
 Simply fill in the questionnaire and return it to NHS NSS Practitioner Services in the freepost envelope provided.

 If you've any queries, contact NHS NSS Practitioner Services at the phone number at the top of your letter.

 Your assistance with this is greatly appreciated and helps to protect public expenditure.